deviljin112/Sparta/Day_2/README.md

 - Hide your `key.ssh` and `key.ssh.pub` somewhere safe
 - NEVER LEAVE IT IN YOUR REPO FOLDER
 - To reconnect to a repo locate your `key.ssh`
-- Repeat "add the key" and to authenticate github :)
+- Repeat "add the key" to authenticate github :)
 - Or alternatively make a ssh key without name and passcode for automatic authentication (Although, bad practice to have unprotected SSH Keys)

 ### Repos